MarioJa26/babylonjs-voxel/README.md

 # b102

 `b102` is a browser-based voxel world engine and sandbox prototype written in TypeScript using Babylon.js.
+The project is served and developed using Vite.
 It focuses on procedural world generation, chunk-based streaming, voxel rendering, and player interaction systems.

 ## Overview